Bioacoustic Geolocation: Species Sounds as Geographic Signals: Appendix

 \subsection{Compute Resources}

 We used a single A100 GPU with 80 GB GPU memory for all experiments.
-On a node with 1 GPU and 8 CPUs, one experiment of AG-CLIP takes 2.5 hours on iNatSounds (training + testing) and about 20 minutes for XCDC (testing only).
+On a node with 1 GPU and 8 CPUs, one experiment of AG-CLIP takes 2.5 hours on iNatSounds (training + testing) and about 20 minutes for XCDC (testing).
 Other approaches of species oracles, naive baselines and species ranges are much faster.
-Classification and regression take about the same training time as AG-CLIP, and are faster at inference time since retrieval methods need location galleries to get prediction.
+Classification and regression take about the same training time as AG-CLIP, and are faster at inference since retrieval methods need location galleries for prediction.